Community and capability: Picatinny Arsenal showcases defense mission to local leaders

 PICATINNY ARSENAL, N.J. - Picatinny Arsenal hosted the Morris County Chamber of Commerce LEAD Morris Class of 2026 for “LEAD Morris Economic Development - Picatinny Day” on May 27, during which approximately 30 community members toured the northern New Jersey U.S. Army installation.

+Rogers' organization focuses on the research, development, and lifecycle engineering of Navy gun systems, advanced ammunition, and ordnance packaging, handling, storage, and transportation (PHS&T) systems.

+After a working lunch, the class took a tour of the installation’s fire house for a briefing on mutual-aid assistance to Morris County, and then Frog Falls Aquatic Park, part of Picatinny’s Family and Morale, Welfare and Recreation Program which supports servicemembers, family members and employees and is a vital quality-of-life framework that directly supports military readiness and resilience.

-The class toured the Makerspace Advanced Manufacturing Facility which provides Army engineers with the tools to design, prototype, and manufacture parts, enhancing the Army's ability to innovate and respond to the needs of the modern warfighter.
+The class also toured several military vehicles and platforms, the Armaments Center’s Experimental Verification and Validation Assessment Lab which is equipped with technological tools to conduct human-in-the-loop experimentation throughout the development cycles of armaments systems, and the new Makerspace Advanced Manufacturing Facility which provides Army engineers with the tools to design, prototype, and manufacture parts, enhancing the Army's ability to innovate and respond to the needs of the modern warfighter.

 |Date Taken: